 A benefit of living in the South is that you can bass fish from your boat year-round.
 True, during winter, you have to deal with frozen guides on your rods, and sometimes you can’t even get them out of the locker, last night’s frost freezing it shut.
 Mid-winter days on the lake are often tough going.
-You fish for hours, slowly dragging jigs or bumping small crankbaits along the bottom, between bites.
+You fish for hours, slowly dragging jigs or bumping small crankbaits along the bottom between bites.
 That gives ample time for your thoughts to wander to warmer days and faster fishing action, including fishing topwater lures.

 Once summer hits, almost every angler has a topwater rigged for fishing in the mornings and evenings.
 Those are the traditional times to throw them, but you don’t have to put them down when the sun is high in the sky.
-The key to getting bites on them all day long is finding heavier cover — grass, wood or even current.
+The key to getting bites on them all day long is finding heavier cover — grass, wood, or current.
 A popper chugged along current-swept riprap is a reliable pattern in rivers or tidal systems.
 So are frogs hopped over matted grass or through thick cover.
 The closest lakes to Lester are Dale Hollow and Tims Ford Lake.
 The latter, about 10,000 acres in size, recently offered up a unique summer scenario for the hollow-bodied amphibians.
-“On my home lake, we had a whole lot of rain,” he said.
+“On my home lake, we had a lot of rain,” he said.
 “It was way up over summer pool, 7 to 8 feet.”
 All that water pushed the lake high enough to flood the trees along its shores.
 That made more places for bass to swim, but not for lures with treble hooks.
-So he tied on a frog, which he could skip into the brush without it getting tangled.
+So he tied on a frog, which he could skip into the brush without getting tangled.
 He walked it around the flooded cover, catching bass till the water receded.

 The key to catching schooling bass is staying on them and matching the hatch.
 First, figure out where they are congregating.
-In a Northern lake, schooling smallmouth could be on the end of a shoal that forms a point or has a quick drop off.
+In a Northern lake, schooling smallmouth could be on the end of a shoal that forms a point or has a quick drop-off.
 In a Southern impoundment, schooling largemouth might be where two creek channels come together or on the tip of the longest point in a creek.
 If you watch long enough, you’ll see a pattern in where and when they push baitfish to the surface.
 Matching the hatch may take more work, mostly trial and error.
-Try adjusting the size of lure and speed of your retrieve first.
-They seem to make the biggest difference.
+Try adjusting the size of the lure and speed of your retrieve first.
+They seem to make the most significant difference.

 Topwater gear can follow you through the year.
-One of Lester’s sponsors is Mud Hole Custom Tackle, a lure- and rod-building supply company.
+One of Lester’s sponsors is Mud Hole Custom Tackle, a lure- and road-building supply company.
 For topwaters, he uses their 7-foot 2-inch medium-action MHX blanks, which are made from high-modulus graphite.
 Many anglers like a rod about 6 feet 6 inches for topwaters.
-But the extra length is important to him for two reasons.
-First off, longer rods are more comfortably casted with two hands, which means more accurate casts.
+But the extra length is essential to him for two reasons.
+First, longer rods are more comfortably cast with two hands, which means more accurate casts.
 Secondly, small movements in the handle translate to big ones in the tip.
 That leads to less fatigue when you are working a topwater lure.
 The days of pistol grip rods are over — though Mudhole sells them if you want to go old-school, like when tournament pioneer Charlie Campbell made Zara Spooks dance one direction or another.
 Lester had never messed with rod building before, but he said he always had an interest in giving it a try.
 Now that he has been exposed to it, he’s enjoying it and has found building a rod isn’t as hard as some anglers think.